 The trials will be held at Blackwood High School on

-The Special Interest Football Program is open to boys in Year 8 – 11 and girls from Years 10.
+The Special Interest Football Program is open to boys in Year 7 – 11.

 The structure of the program allows students to pursue their interest in football as well as maintain a focus on academic study.

-Football Program participants will be expected to be involved in a variety of competitive situations – inter-school carnivals (SSSSA Twilight Cup (boys) 9 a-side Zone (girls), SSSSA Knockout Competition, SSSSA 9 a-side carnival).
+Football Program participants will be expected to be involved in a variety of competitive situations – inter-school carnivals (SSSSA Twilight Cup, SSSSA Knockout Competition, SSSSA 9 a-side carnival) and weekly Zone Sport Competition (Years 7-9).
 Students will be actively encouraged to be part of all of the school’s extra-curricular activities e.g. athletics carnivals and other sporting events.